DerenB/DerenB/README.md

 ### Current Goals

-- Improving my knowledge of React and JavaScript
+- Working primarily with .NET and SQL, with the occasional Python
-- Learning C++ to possibly make a game in Unreal Engine
+- Following tutorials on Docker and ASP.NET to eventually build websites
-- Going to research Rust as a possible alternative to C++
+- Expanding my knowledge of React and JavaScript

 ### Hobbies

-- Practicing woodworking to get time away from computers and screens
+- Learning Blender and ProCreate for artistic output
-- Being outdoors, camping and road-tripping
+- Practicing woodworking for time away from computers and screens